Which organ of the body is primarily responsible for the digestion of food?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The intestines play a crucial role in the digestion of food, particularly in nutrient absorption.
-Once food has been broken down in the stomach, it passes into the small intestine, where enzymes and bile further break down food components such as carbohydrates, proteins, and fats.
-The walls of the small intestine are lined with tiny hair-like structures called villi, which increase the surface area for absorption, allowing essential nutrients to pass through the intestinal wall into the bloodstream.
+The intestines play a crucial role in the digestion of food, effectively absorbing nutrients and water from the digested food.
+After food is processed in the stomach, it enters the small intestine, where enzymes and digestive juices further break down food for nutrient absorption.
+The walls of the intestines are lined with villi, tiny finger-like projections that maximize the surface area, thereby enhancing the absorption of nutrients into the bloodstream.

 Subscribe